Nxium-Developments/.github/profile/README.md

 # ✨ Welcome to Nxium Developments ✨
-A Organization that aims to intergrate Multiple Softwares and create their own Software Products Ecosystem.
+A Github Organization that aims to intergrate Multiple Softwares and create their own Software Products Ecosystem.

 ### What we are doing 🛰️